-Florida’s annual hurricane season makes the state especially prone to fraudulent insurance claims.
+Our annual hurricane season makes Florida especially prone to fraudulent insurance claims.
 However, insurance fraud may take place in areas other than real estate.
 Anyone who insures a product may be the victim of a false claim.
 Florida law defines insurance fraud as the act of submitting an insurance claim based on false, exaggerated, or deliberate injury or loss.
 It is also illegal to provide false information on an application for insurance.
 Even the act of making an exaggerated claim may be considered to be insurance fraud.
 In some cases, an unscrupulous company may illegally sell customers unlicensed or nonexistent insurance policies, or a broker or representative may illegally divert customers’ premiums for his or her own personal use.
-In all cases, these charges are very serious, and you need the guidance of an experienced Broward County or Fort Lauderdale insurance fraud attorney to protect your rights – and possibly your freedom.
+In all cases, these charges are very serious, and you need the guidance of an experienced Fort Lauderdale insurance fraud defense attorney to protect your rights – and possibly your freedom.

 Do not say anything that might incriminate you.
 Speak with an attorney first.